-This measure relates to the effectiveness of engagement activities with key stakeholders in the Thames Tideway Tunnel (TTT) project at 31 March 2021.
+This measure relates to the effectiveness of engagement activities with key stakeholders in the Thames Tideway Tunnel (TTT) project at 31 March 2022.
+This measure is the average score of responses to the survey question "Overall as a senior member of your organisation and key stakeholder in the TTT project, how well would you say Thames Water has 'engaged with your organisation so far.
 The main objective of this engagement is to gain regular and impartial understanding and monitoring of key stakeholders' views on the company's performance and interaction on the TTT project.
 The surveys are carried out by an appropriately qualified external third-party stakeholder research company.
+Thames Water aim to get 2 participants per stakeholder to take the survey but will accept a minimum of one participant from each stakeholder.
 The stakeholders are: